-Several dead as major earthquake strikes Mexico
+248 dead in earthquake at Mexico on 1985 disaster anniversary

 Local media in Puebla reported that five people had died.
 Puebla governor Tony Galil tweeted that several buildings in the city of Cholula had been damaged, including churches whose steeples collapsed, the Guardian reported.

 Several buildings in the city collapsed and people were trapped inside.
 Cars were crushed and several parts of the capital was left with no power.
 Thousands of people streamed outside buildings in panic amidst blaring alarm bells.
 Traffic came to a standstill as people blocked the streets.
 Mexico City's international airport suspended operations.
 The quake shook the capital on the anniversary of the devastating 1985 earthquake which cost thousands of lives and destroyed many buildings in the capital.

 OneIndia News